 Without delving into the formal mathematical details, the significance of model theory is best appreciated intuitively by considering the following observations:

-- Formal lingustics as pioneered by Noam Chomsky in the 1950s and 1960s can be expressed as a special case of model theory.
+- Linguistics as pioneered by Noam Chomsky in the 1950s and 1960s as well as the work on generative semantics and metaphors by George Lakoff can be formalised via model theory.

 - The work of model theorists goes back to the beginning of the 20th century, and was motivated by mathematicians who were concerned about potential logical inconsistencies in the mathematical symbol system and the conventions governing its use.